 Tip #2: Show the impact of online and mobile giving.

 Nothing makes a giving experience more joyful than finding out the impact of one’s generosity.
 As pastors and faith leaders, you should share the positive, meaningful change your organization has created in your communities and beyond due to your financial donors.

 As an example, Givelify recently launched its Bravo!
-Stories of Good to highlight the great work our app giving community is doing.
+Stories of Good highlights the great work our app giving community is doing.
 Whether it’s a video showing how your church or place of worship has affected lives or simply highlighting a few testimonials from the community, this will help donors see why their gifts to your organization are essential.

 Tip #3: Identify Givelify and any other giving options during your service.

-Your church or place of worship will likely have visitors and even first-time guests during your New Year’s Eve service – whether in person, online, or a hybrid – and many may already use Givelify.
+Your church or place of worship will likely have visitors and even first-time guests during your New Year’s Eve service – whether, in person, online, or a hybrid – and many may already use Givelify.
 A recent study shows that 1-in-5 donors give to multiple organizations using Givelify.